nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 > When, as the program is parsed from left to right, the end of the input stream of tokens is encountered and the parser is unable to parse the input token stream as a single complete ECMAScript Program, then a semicolon is automatically inserted at the end of the input stream.

 Again, let's break down the terms:

-- **input stream**: A sequence of text characters representing the code
+- **Input stream**: A sequence of text characters representing the code
 - **ECMAScript Program**: A piece JavaScript code can be compiled and run

 When reading the last line from left to right, the parser encounters the end of the line and the end of the script.
 A semicolon is therefore inserted at the end of the _input stream_, or after the closing paren in `console.log('hello world')`:

 ```JavaScript
 var x = 1;
 var y = 2;